microsoft/azure-iot-developer-kit/docs/_docs/apis/23-memory-status.md

 void mbed_stats_heap_get(mbed_stats_heap_t *stats);
 ```

-> Print heap statistics, which provide exact information about the number of bytes dynamically allocated by a program.
+> Retrieve heap statistics, which provide exact information about the number of bytes dynamically allocated by a program.
 It does not take into account heap fragmentation or allocation overhead.
 This allows allocation size reports to remain consistent, regardless of order of allocation (fragmentation) or allocation algorithm (overhead).
 >
 > #### Parameters
 >